-- Here's an example of a paraphrase (of the above quotation): Among the New Testament apocrypha, the Infancy Gospel of Thomas has been one of the most popular over the centuries (Ehrman 3). - If you are paraphrasing the apocryphal text, use the numbering system of the text.
-Here's an example of a paraphrase (of the above quotation from The Infancy Gospel of Thomas): The actions of the young Jesus caused distress and anxiety among his neighbors (Infancy G of Th 5:2). - Be sure to include references after all paraphrases.
-If you write a few sentences paraphrasing the same source, then include a reference after the second or third sentence.
-Don't put a reference after every sentence.
-Be sure to include references when you paraphrase from a different page, or move to another source, or when you start or end a new paragraph. - Also, you must provide a "Works Cited" or "References" page at the end of your paper to all sources you use. - You only need to use the one book chapter you select from the list. - Simply copy from the Workbook/Study Guide the information for the reading you selected.
-Include all information for the reading, including the permalink.
+- Be sure to include references after all paraphrases.
+If you write a few sentences paraphrasing the same source, then include a reference after the first and last sentences (and a middle sentence).
+Don't put the same reference after every sentence.
+Be sure to include references when you paraphrase from a different page, or move to another source, or when you start or end a new paragraph. - Most papers will contain many citations (but don't submit a paper that is simply a string of quotations). - Also, you must provide a "Works Cited" or "References" page at the end of your paper to all sources you use. - You only need to use the one book chapter you select from the list. - Simply copy from the Workbook/Study Guide the information for the reading you selected.
+Include all information for the reading, including the permalink, but delete the bracketed "Written..." information. - Use hanging indent. - o The titles of books should be in italics. - o You may single space your Works Cited page.

-References:
+Additional References:

-Follow the directions below for quotations, paraphrases, and Works Cited page.
-Also, if you use additional sources, please follow the below directions.
+If you use additional sources, please follow the below directions.
 You only need to use the selected book chapter to write your paper.
 No additional sources are required.